Projectively coresolved Gorenstein flat dimension of groups: Properties of the PGF dimension of groups

 \section{Properties of the PGF dimension of groups}

-The goal of this section is to establish the analogues of certain well-known properties of the cohomological dimension and the Gorenstein cohomological dimension (see \cite{ET}).
+The goal of this section is to establish analogous properties for the PGF dimension of groups to those enjoyed by the cohomological dimension and the Gorenstein cohomological dimension (see \cite{ET}).
 We examine first the dependence of the PGF dimension of a group $G$ upon the coefficient ring $R$.
 We also examine the relation between the PGF dimension of a group and and its subgroups.
-Our main tool is the existence of the characteristic module obtain from Corollary \ref{cor1}. \begin{Proposition}Let $G$ be a group and $R,S$ be commutative rings such that $\textrm{sfli}R<\infty$ and $S$ is an extension of $R$.
-Then, ${\widetilde{\textrm{Gcd}}_{S}G}\leq {\widetilde{\textrm{Gcd}}_{{R}}G}$. \end{Proposition}
+Our main tool is the existence of a characteristic module obtain from Corollary \ref{cor1}.
+Finally, we obtain Gorenstein analogues for Serre's theorem.